ricco-skombar/riccoskom.bar/README.md

 # riccoskom.bar

-Install this project manually on a CentOs 7 Server:
+Manually intallation on a CentOs 7 Server:

 ----------------